DewofyourYouth/dailyderja/content/blog/company-trip/index.md

 title: A Company Trip
 date: 2025-09-03T16:15:30
 tags:
-  - company-trip
+- company-retreat
-  - Party
+- jerusalem
-  - Jerusalem
+- team-bonding
 - video
 - vlog
-categories: []
+categories:
+- work-and-career
+- travel
 draft: false
 postLang: ar
-dialects: ["tunisian"]
+dialects:
+- tunisian
 summary: A reflection on a company trip that wasn't as bad as expected
 ---